FIMO – A framework for a Finnish model of mission-oriented innovation policy

 (iv) expert interviews and a Delphi survey.

-For this project, Demos Helsinki led a consortium of experts that includes UCL IIPP, 4Front and BIOS.
-The steering group involved eight ministries and two expert advisors (Academy of Finland and Business Finland).
+For this project, Demos Helsinki is leading a consortium of experts that includes UCL IIPP, 4Front and BIOS.
+The steering group involves eight ministries and two expert advisors (Academy of Finland and Business Finland).

-The results are published in a series of publications, namely: an interim report in October 2022 and the final framework in March 2023.
+We will summarise the results in a series of publications, namely: a policy brief in October 2022 and the final framework in March 2023.
+Most importantly, the consortium will synthesise the research findings into a proposal for Finland’s mission-oriented framework.

-We interacted with relevant key actors in Finland and internationally, from the public and private sectors, academia, research institutes and civil society organisations, among others.
+We will also interact with relevant key actors in Finland and internationally, from the public and private sectors, academia, research institutes and civil society organisations, among others.

 This is a project funded by the Government’s analysis, assessment and research activities.
 You can find more about the project here.